DKZomb0/LAloadtest/README.md

 - Outstanding correlation tokens that are still awaiting callbacks (truncated to 50 entries)

 These updates can be used to power dashboards or feed alerting workflows during a load test.

+### Using the built-in dashboard

+The repository bundles a single-page application that gives you a visual overview of the orchestrator.
+After the API is running, navigate to `http://localhost:8000/ui` to:

+- Inspect all configured tests, including their status, call counts, success rate, and response-time statistics.
+- Start, stop, and refresh tests without leaving the page.
+- Watch live metrics that stream in over WebSockets, with automatic refresh of recent call activity.
+- Review outstanding correlation tokens and recent callback activity.
+- Create new tests with a guided form that accepts headers, payload JSON, and an option to start immediately.

+The dashboard automatically reconnects to the WebSocket feed when you switch between tests so you can keep the UI open while a test is in progress.

 ## Running tests